MalikTorres/reading-notes/class-16.md

 What are your learning goals after reading and reviewing the class README?

-A better understanding of cloud computing
+A better understanding of cloud computing.